SidhuK/kickstartR/tasks.md

 ---

 This is a comprehensive guide.
 Start with the basics (Steps 1-5), get that working, and then consider the RStudio Project Template for enhanced usability.
 Good luck!
 This is a very useful type of package to build.

+Next Steps (from tasks.md):
+The remaining steps from your tasks.md file that we could implement next include:
+RStudio Project Template Integration - Create RStudio template for "New Project" wizard Enhanced Template System - Use template files instead of hardcoded strings Additional Helper Functions - Add more utility functions GitHub Integration - Set up for GitHub distribution Advanced Features - Add more customization options
+The package is now fully functional and ready to use!
+Users can install it and start creating organized R projects immediately.
+Would you like me to continue with the next steps, or would you like to test the current functionality first?